-Here’s How HBCUs Boost The Wealth Of Black People
+Here’s how HBCUs boost the wealth of Black people

-Historically Black Colleges and Universities (HBCUs) can improve the economic well-being of Black folks who live in cities where the institutions are located.
+Historically Black Colleges and Universities (HBCUs) can improve the economic well-being of Black folks who live in cities where the institution.

-See Also: Venture Capitalist Launches Non-Profit To Invest In Tech Creators From HBCUs

 African Americans in Charlotte and Raleigh, North Carolina earn higher than average median incomes, own homes and businesses at higher rates, and benefit in many other ways partly because those cities are homes to HBCUs, according to Bloomberg News.